MohammedAbdullah01/Problem-Solving-CPP/README.md

 Description: Calculate and display the ceiling of a number without using built-in functions.

 ### Problem 50: Print Square Root Without Built-in Function
-Calculate and display the square root of a number without using built-in functions.
+Description: Calculate and display the square root of a number without using built-in functions.